VendettaForFreedom/TeleTweet/README.md

 Bot Commands
 The bot recognizes commands for user interaction, allowing management of Twitter activities via Telegram.
 Here's a reminder of the commands and their functionalities:

-/start: Greets the user and provides initial instructions or the authentication link for Twitter.
+`/start`: Greets the user and provides initial instructions or the authentication link for Twitter.

-/sign_in: Initiates Twitter authentication, guiding the user through obtaining and submitting an authentication code.
+`/sign_in`: Initiates Twitter authentication, guiding the user through obtaining and submitting an authentication code.

+`/sign_off`: Logs the user out, disconnecting their Twitter account from the bot.

 Direct Messaging: Users can send tweets (text or media) directly by messaging the bot.
-/sign_off: Logs the user out, disconnecting their Twitter account from the bot.
-Remember to secure your API keys and sensitive information, especially when contributing to public repositories or sharing your code.

 ## Usage
 After configuring `config.py` with your API keys and other settings, run `tweetbot.py` to start the Telegram bot.
 Follow the bot's instructions for signing in to Twitter and using the available commands to tweet.